noamanahmed/LEMP/README.md

 ## Work in Progress
 - Utility Scripts to create python backend with SSL using nginx reverse proxy
-- Jenkins(Looking to Automate Installation without using GUI)
 - Sentry Open Source
 - Glitchtip (Alternative to Sentry)
 - Mail Server Setup (A complete alternative to iRedMail Setup)